 How to store discarded sourdough

-Each time I feed my starter, I place the portion which I would normally throw away in a large Mason jar, which I store in the refrigerator.
-Because it’s not used as a leavener in many recipes, you won’t ever have to feed it.
+Each time I feed my starter, I save the portion typically thrown away in a large Mason jar, which I keep in the refrigerator.
+Since sourdough discard is not typically used for leavening bread, it's ok for yeast activity to die down and there's no need to feed it.

 Sourdough Discard Scones